 Sadly, at the end of June, Emma’s condition got worse, and on Tuesday 24th June, she passed away at home, surrounded by her family.
 Jane said, “Bluebell Wood arranged for us to stay in their Forget-me-not suite, so we had more time to say goodbye.
 Emma had all her teddies and photos from her room around her, and her favourite yellow bedding.
 She loved Westlife so we played that in the room constantly.
 The Care Team helped us dress Emma, so she didn’t look poorly anymore.
 Katie could see her sister in bed, and it wasn’t such a scary thing.”

-Bluebell Wood helped with Emma’s funeral service.
-Katie also received sibling support, with Care Team members taking her out for days so she could be herself and start to make sense of what had happened.
+Bluebell Wood also helped with Emma’s funeral service, and the Care Team spent time with Katie helping her make sense of what had happened.

 Steve added, “Watching Emma deteriorate was the worst thing in our lives, but it would have been a lot worse without Bluebell Wood.
 Jane now works in the Care Team, and I help the hospice by volunteering.
 We both try to support Bluebell Wood however we can, and over the last ten years we’ve raised over £60,000 for the hospice.”